|« Why are my Light Bulbs Burning Out So Fast||Can A Dryer Be Connected to a Generator? »|

 Installing 220 Volt Electric Appliances

-Understanding the Qualification for Installing Major Electrical Appliances: Local Jurisdictions and Adopted Building Codes – Who is allowed to wire electrical appliances and where can I find a city code that explains this.
+Understanding the Qualification for Installing Major Electrical Appliances: Local Jurisdictions and Adopted Building Codes, Who is allowed to wire electrical appliances and where to find a city code that explains this.

 220 Volt Wiring Connections

 - The supervisor of the company has now stated that they are to do the installing and the wiring of these appliances.
 The employees are concerned for they feel that a certified electrician has to do this.

 - Who is allowed to wire these items and where can I find a city code stating this.
 The supervisor has claimed that the city code statute has a by-law that states if the appliance has a pre-wired pigtail the installer can wire the appliance.
 However he will not show the men the paper work when they asked to see what it says.
 They do not want to be held liable if something goes wrong and if this is illegal.

 If you could give me any information on this I would greatly appreciate it or any information where I can find out what the code really states.

 This home electrical wiring question came from: Julie, in Mesa, Arizona.